alexfikl/pycaputo/docs/tutorials.rst

-We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) described in [Diethelm2002]_ and implemented by :class:`~pycaputo.fode.caputo.CaputoPECEMethod`.
+We can now start setting up our numerical solver based on the standard Predictor-Corrector method (PECE) described in [Diethelm2002]_ and implemented by :class:`~pycaputo.fode.caputo.PECE`.
 The solver is then set up as

 .. literalinclude:: ../examples/brusselator-predictor-corrector.py
     :lines: 28-42